mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Lenny is a service I created to waste time for people who send me spam emails.

+Spam is getting more agressive.
 Spammers are now sending automated message sequences when I don't respond to their first message.

 {{<img src="spammer-sequence.png" maxWidth="700px" hasBorder="true" caption="Some spammers continue sending automated pester sequences when I don't respond.">}}

-It annoyed me that spammers can spend fractions of a penny to keep getting in my inbox and waste my time.
+It annoyed me that spammers can spend fractions of a penny to keep invading my inbox and wasting my time.
 And they're doing this to thousands of people because they don't have to put in any effort until they get a response.
-I wanted a way to increase the spammers' costs so that bulk, semi-targeted emails stop being cost-effective.
+I wanted a way to increase the spammers' costs so that bulk, semi-targeted emails aren't as cost-effective.

 I was inspired by [a YouTube channel](https://www.youtube.com/channel/UCrBZYWrikliO6EPZKM7KxVQ) that wastes telemarketers' time.
 The channel maintains a VoIP number that takes calls from telemarketers and responds with recordings of a kindly Australian man named Lenny.
 The recorded responses always express interest in what the telemarketers are selling but with lots of rambly digressions.
 Lenny has probably cost telemarketing firms tens to hundreds of thousands of dollars.